 Deadline: May 10th

-First generation college students from immigrant families could benefit from the $500 Peter George Douvas Memorial Scholarship, which is administered by the Wyoming Department of Education each May.
-Funding can be applied at eight in-state institutions, including Casper College, Eastern Wyoming College, Sheridan College, and the University of Wyoming.
-To qualify, students must enroll full-time, apply for federal financial aid, have good academic standing, and demonstrate motivation to succeed.
+The Peter George Douvas Memorial Scholarship provides funding for children in immigrant families.
+The $500 scholarship is meant for first generation students.
+It’s administered by the Wyoming Department of Education each May.
+Funding can be applied at eight in-state institutions.
+This includes Casper College, Eastern Wyoming College, Sheridan College, and the University of Wyoming.
+To qualify, students must enroll full-time and apply for federal financial aid.
+They must be in good academic standing and demonstrate motivation to succeed.

 Contact